 Sometimes the system is not able to determine exact pricing on some products so we create recurring billing objects.
 This object is attached to the client like service groups are but are completely free-form.
 The user enters the details of the item, what appears on the invoice, the period in months which is usually 1 or 12 and the G/L revenue account to apply the income to.
 When the item becomes due the system will issue a transaction using the data in the recurring billing object and set the due date to the appropriate date based on the period.

 Finally we have number 3 for ad-hoc billings that don’t fit anywhere else.
-This will usually be one time charges for hardware sales, programming, consulting, etc.
+This will usually be one time charges for hardware sales, programming, consulting, etc. There is also a price list to make adding common items easier.

 The rest of this manual will go into details of how all of this is managed.